 - 33. A bowls and footwear inspection shall be staged prior to the start of the competition.
 Random checking of bowls and footwear may occur prior to the commencement of games. - 34.
 At the bowls inspection, players are required to present the same number of bowls as they are playing with. - 35.
 All bowls must have visible legible stamps, which comply with the Laws of the Sport and have proper provincial decals affixed.
 Players will receive bowls decals prior to the start of the competition and will be responsible for removing all old decals and affixing provincial decals. - a.
-It should be noted that the winners of the event, when representing Canada at the World Bowls Champion of Champions event, must use bowls that bear a legible, approved World Bowls stamp of the current year (year of the event) or later. - 36.
-Participants must abide by BCB's Dress Code Policy.
+It should be noted that the winners of the event, when representing Canada at the World Bowls World Cup event, must use bowls that bear a legible, approved World Bowls stamp of the current year (year of the event) or later. - 36.
+Participants must abide by BCB's Dress Code Policy. - a.
+Flat soled shoes that possess no tread pattern or grooves are acceptable.
+Those shoes that possess a shallow tread pattern or groove are not acceptable.